markbrennand/force-framework/source/dependency/README.md

 By default, the class injected into an application will be a singleton.
 For this reason, the implementation class must not have state that may change in use.

-If an implementation class is required to have state, then the class must implement the _Dependency.Prototype_ interface.
+If an implementation class is required to have state, then the class must implement the _DependencyV1.Prototype_ interface.

-See the reference [Apex docs](SfApexDocs/dependency.html) for the API.
+See the reference [Apex docs](SfApexDocs/dependencyv1.html) for the API.
 It is suggested that you keep a page open with the Apex docs loaded for your reference whilst reading this page.

 If you wish to try the example code in an org.
 Deploy the code in the